-The consequences of non-compliances are both far-reaching and far-sighted.
+The consequences of non-compliance are both far-reaching and far-sighted.

-We, at ASC, have Company Secretaries and other professionals who understand the law related to companies in India and stays constantly abreast with the regulatory environment in India, and assist our clients in making companies under the Companies Act promptly.
+We, at ASC, have Company Secretaries and other professionals who understand the law related to companies in India, assist in Secretarial Compliance and Secretarial Audit matters, and stay constantly abreast with the regulatory environment in India, and assist our clients in making companies under the Companies Act promptly.
 Our key services offerings include the following:

 - Assistance concerning the filing of an application and obtaining the certificate of commencement of business from the Registrar of Companies

 - Preparation of minutes of the meeting of the Board of Directors and members;